kent-map/kent/20c/20c-cumming-biography/README.md

 In the Spring of 1939, her novel _Rachel of Romney_ was published.
 It was about a lamb who was found on the marshes by David and Alice Warren, the children of an unsuccessful chicken farmer.
 With the help of the lamb, the children find Roman treasure which helps to save the family’s fortunes.
 Cumming’s inspiration may have come from her own failed attempts to keep chickens at the age of 12.[^ref8]

 During the second world war, Cumming spent a year working on a farm, an experience which she fictionalised in _Owl’s Castle Farm_.
-Her sister Violet also undertook war work.[^ref9]
+In the book her character Sheela reflects on the black out: “It was one of the things by which she would most remember the war, Sheelah thought: this passing from a still fairly light world with blackbirds chattering up and down the hedges into night-time with curtains drawn and lamps lit as if it were quite dark beyond the windows."
+Owl's Castle Farm was at Lamberhurst, 10 miles from Sandhurst.
+On the 15 October 1940, a Messerschmitt 110 crashed on the farm in a field of sheep whilst Cumming was looking after them.
+Cumming fictionalised this incident in her book.
+Cumming's sister Violet also undertook war work.[^ref9]
 <br><br>
 Cumming’s novel _Silver Eagle Carries On_, published in 1940 continues the story of the Chantry sisters and the Silver Eagle riding school.
 Set during the war, the Chantry sisters face challenges as their horses are nearly requisitioned for war purposes, petrol rationing creates a demand for ponies to pull carts, and one of the sisters goes off to do war work[^ref10].
 Cumming’s brother Richard, a garage proprietor, lived at nearby at Clematis Cottage with his wife Marjorie and may have inspired the petrol rationing plot line.[^ref11]
 <br><br>